gcyuan/diHMM-cpp/README.md

 The original version (v1.0 beta) was led by Eugenio Marco, with assistance from Wouter Meuleman, Jialiang Huang, Luca Pinello, Manolis Kellis and Guo-Cheng Yuan.
 The method was implemented in MATLAB.
 The code and sample data are available at (https://github.com/gcyuan/diHMM).

 In this newer version (v1.0), the computational efficiency is siginificantly improved by implementing in C++.
 Additional improvement is achieved by using an ensemble clustering approach.
-The development of this newer version was led by Stephanos Tsoucas and Yan Kai with assistance from Shengbao Suo.
+The development of this newer version was led by Stephanos Tsoucas and Yan Kai with assistance from Shengbao Suo and Guo-Cheng Yuan.

 **References:**
 Marco E*, Meuleman W*, Huang J*, Glass K, Pinello L, Wang J, Kellis M†, Yuan GC†.
 Multi-scale chromatin state annotation using a hierarchical hidden Markov model.
 Nature Commun.
 2017 Apr 7;8:15011. (https://www.nature.com/articles/ncomms15011)).